 Torque 3D (Free)

-Torque 3D is a free, open source game engine with no costs for starters or professionals.
+Torque 3D is a free, open-source game engine with no costs for starters or professionals.
 Torque 3D comes equipped with a full suite of tools to allow you to produce high-quality games and simulations.
-Sadly, there has been some complaints over art imports and if you use blender for your 3D models you may come across some issues.
+Sadly, there have been some complaints about art imports and if you use Blender for your 3D models you may come across some issues.
 However, there is a thriving community and recent updates which might have improved upon this.
 As it is open source there is no limit to where this engine might grow.

 Torque 3D is a PC program and can work on a Mac, but not officially supported.